University of California, San Francisco: Fresno

+UCSF Fresno is a campus of the School of Medicine that provides graduate medical education and clinical training in the San Joaquin Valley.
+It was established in 1975 with support from the California State Legislature and the Department of Veterans Affairs to address a shortage of physicians in the region.
+UCSF Fresno trains about 300 residents and fellows and 300 rotating medical students each year.

+The UCSF Fresno building is located on the campus of Community Regional Medical Center in downtown Fresno, which operates a Level I trauma center and burn center.
+The program also provides training opportunities in rural hospitals and clinics and in remote wilderness settings.

 Other centers, institutes, and programs

 The Mount Zion Campus contains UCSF's NCI-designated Comprehensive Cancer Center, its Women's Health Center, the UCSF Osher Center for Integrative Medicine and outpatient resources.

 The San Francisco General Hospital campus cares for the indigent population of San Francisco and contains San Francisco's only Level I trauma center.
 The hospital itself is owned and operated by the City and County of San Francisco, but all of its doctors are UCSF faculty physicians and UCSF maintains research laboratories at the hospital campus.
 The earliest cases of HIV/AIDS were discovered at San Francisco General Hospital in the 1980s.
 To this day SF General Hospital has one of the world's leading HIV/AIDS treatment and research centers.

 UCSF is also affiliated with the San Francisco VA Medical Center and the J. David Gladstone Institutes, a private biomedical research entity that has recently moved to a new building adjacent to UCSF's Mission Bay campus.
 Since 2014, there has also been an affiliation with UCSF Benioff Children's Hospital Oakland (formerly Children's Hospital & Research Center Oakland).

 UCSF has its own police department, which serves its two major campuses as well as all satellite sites within the city and South San Francisco.